metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - Determining the success or failure of the generation process, and identifying any misbehaving participants when possible

 The algorithms described in this document are designed to enable the orchestrator role to be efficiently fulfilled by blockchain smart contracts that offload most verification procedures to zero-knowledge circuits.
 A prototype implementation of such circuits is available at https://github.com/metacraft-labs/dvt-circuits.

-#### Trust Assumptions

-The orchestrator's trust model significantly impacts the security guarantees of the distributed key generation:

-- **Trusted centralized orchestrator**: In this model, participants must trust the orchestrator to behave honestly and remain available.
-This creates a single point of failure where a compromised or malicious orchestrator could disrupt the process or bias key generation.
-However, this model simplifies implementation and reduces computational overhead.

-- **Trustless orchestrator**: A trustless orchestrator (such as a blockchain smart contract) requires cryptographic proofs of participant behavior and fault attribution.
-Participants submit zero-knowledge proofs or other cryptographic evidence that can be verified on-chain.
-This eliminates trust in the orchestrator but increases complexity and computational requirements.

 ## Generation sequence